Brendan Gregg's Blog

 # perf stat -a -- sleep 10 Performance counter stats for 'system wide': 641398.723351 task-clock (msec) # 64.116 CPUs utilized (100.00%) 379,651 context-switches # 0.592 K/sec (100.00%) 51,546 cpu-migrations # 0.080 K/sec (100.00%) 13,423,039 page-faults # 0.021 M/sec 1,433,972,173,374 cycles # 2.236 GHz (75.02%) <not supported> stalled-cycles-frontend <not supported> stalled-cycles-backend 1,118,336,816,068 instructions # 0.78 insns per cycle (75.01%) 249,644,142,804 branches # 389.218 M/sec (75.01%) 7,791,449,769 branch-misses # 3.12% of all branches (75.01%) 10.003794539 seconds time elapsed

 The key metric here is instructions per cycle (insns per cycle: IPC), which shows on average how many instructions we were completed for each CPU clock cycle.
 The higher, the better (a simplification).
 The above example of 0.78 sounds not bad (78% busy?) until you realize that this processor's top speed is an IPC of 4.0.
 This is also known as 4-wide, referring to the instruction fetch/decode path.
 Which means, the CPU can retire (complete) four instructions with every clock cycle.
 So an IPC of 0.78 on a 4-wide system, means the CPUs are running at 19.5% their top speed.
-The new Intel Skylake processors are 5-wide.
+Newer Intel processors may move to 5-wide.

 There are hundreds more PMCs you can use to dig further: measuring stalled cycles directly by different types.